matchatealeaf/albion-discord-bot/README.md

   + This is also possible but not implemented yet.
   + The item search API is already included in the the cog **cogs/search.py**, but nothing is done with it yet.

-## Contributing

-I would greatly appreciate it if you can help in any of the following ways:

-+ If you play the game frequently, download and run the [Data Project Client](https://www.albion-online-data.com/) while playing the game.
-+ If you have some programming know-how, contribute some new features, bug fixes, or optimizations to Emilie.
-+ If you find Emilie's forced labors useful to you, please consider a small donation.
-Your donation will help Emilie find a new home in a better server.

-## Extra Background

-This is a stripped-down version of a bot I made for my guild, Pangolin Trading Company.
-As I haven't been on Albion for quite a while, I am releasing the source codes of the bot so that the community can improve upon or implement their own bots.
-The stripped functions are those that were specific to the guild.
-For example:

-+ Fetch data from guild's Google Sheets
-+ Edit data in guild's Google Sheets
-+ Send guild's server welcome messages
-+ Send direct messages to guild members

-The cogs of these features are in the '**Unused cogs**' folder, so you can refer to them if you want to implement these features yourself.

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations.